vircadia/vircadia-metaverse/docs/Building.md

 For development or other running configurations, refer to [Notes On Development] and [Running Docker Image].

+For more advanced notes on running an Iamus metaverse-server, check out [Administration Notes].

 ## Build Instructions

 The application is a [NodeJS]/[ExpressJS]/[TypeScript] application so the